FAForever/wiki-pages/teams/matchmaker-team/game-mechanics.md

 # Rewarding the using of game mechanics

 The collection of game mechanics is defined by [Wikipedia](https://en.wikipedia.org/wiki/Game_mechanics) as the rules or elements of play that govern and guide player actions.
 The interplay of various mechanics determines the perceived complexity of the game by players.
 Supreme Commander: Forged Alliance is packed with game mechanics that interplay in some fashion.
 By design, this allows for gameplay with many detailed decisions that may impact the outcome of a game.
 A lot of the game mechanics can be made encouraged, discouraged or entirely unavailable depending on the map.
-A trivial example is that when a map author did not create significant pockets of water then you'll not be able to experience the naval aspect of the game.
+A trivial example is that when a map author did not create significant pockets of water then you'll not be able to experience the entire naval aspect of the game.